Discover top website trends and insights for 2025

 Watch out for bloat that can slow your site, and ensure your programmers or the software can optimize content for the user.
 Mobile sites should be able to load quickly, even on slower networks.

-Sometimes quick load times can be a trade-off with other considerations.
-For example, Adobe Experience Manager’s (AEM) interface handles lots of content, but its data-heavy back-end can make pages slow to load for users.
-WordPress plug-ins can also significantly slow load times.
+Sometimes, quick load times can be a trade-off with other considerations.
+For example, DXP Adobe Experience Manager’s interface handles lots of content, but its data-heavy back end can make pages slow to load for users.
+WordPress plugins can also significantly slow load times.

-Webflow offers several automatic features, like lazy-load photos and scalable responsive images, that optimize page load times, especially for mobile users.
+Webflow offers several automatic features, like lazy-loading and scalable responsive images, that optimize page load times, especially for mobile users.

 Traffic surges and rapid growth

-It’s vital to build a site that can handle sudden spikes in traffic.
-This is especially important for fast-growing start-ups, businesses in fields that are prone to viral popularity, or companies that regularly host a high volume of users.
+Build a site that can handle sudden spikes in traffic.
+This is especially important for fast-growing startups, businesses in fields that are prone to viral popularity, or companies that regularly host a high volume of users.

 Headless CMSs like Contentful ensure the content infrastructure behind the site can perform at scale.
-For developer-led platforms like AEM, your team will need to program your site architecture with organic traffic spikes and DDOS attacks in mind..
+For developer-led platforms like DXPs, your team will need to program your site architecture with organic traffic spikes and distributed denial-of-service (DDOS) attacks in mind.

-Webflow supports scalability from the hosting side by using Amazon Web Services, so sites are backed by a reliable network of 100+ data centers and servers worldwide.
+Webflow supports scalability from the hosting side by using Amazon Web Services (AWS) so sites are backed by a reliable network of 100+ data centers and servers worldwide.
 For an open-source program like WordPress, choose hosting that has similar support.

 Agility